ositaka/soul-healing-decapcms/data/page/home.md

     main_menu:
       show: false
       name: Trance Healing with Tiago
-    text: At this Healing Space, Tiago Araújo welcomes all to the sacred practice of Trance Healing, where a circle of healing fosters connection and renewal.
-      As participants gather in this sacred space, Tiago senses the gentle presence of Spirit Guides, ready to envelop the circle in their divine light and grace.
+    text: Welcome into a sacred healing with Tiago Araújo, where the gentle art of Trance Healing brings renewal and connection.
+Surrounded by the loving presence of Spirit Guides, this nurturing space radiates divine light, guiding you toward peace, balance, and spiritual harmony.
     title: Trance Healing with Tiago
   - type: text_image
     section_type: text_image